EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 * Keying material: data that is necessary to establish and maintain secure communication among member of a multicast group.
 This includes, for instance, keys and IVs {{RFC4949}}.

-* Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning security contexts among authorized group members, as well as managing the joining of new group members and the leaving of current group members.
+* Group Manager (GM): entity responsible for creating a multicast group, establishing and provisioning Security Contexts among authorized group members, as well as managing the joining of new group members and the leaving of current group members.
 A GM can be responsible for multiple multicast groups.
 Besides, a GM is not required to be an actual group member and to take part in the group communication.
-The GM is also responsible for renewing/updating security contexts and related keying material in the multicast groups of its competence.
+The GM is also responsible for renewing/updating Security Contexts and related keying material in the multicast groups of its competence.
 Each endpoint in a multicast group securely communicates with the respective GM.

+* Endpoint ID: identifier assigned by the Group Manager to an endpoint upon joining the group as a new member, unless configured exclusively as pure listener.
+The Group Manager generates and manages Endpoint IDs in order to ensure their uniqueness within a same multicast group.
+That is, within a single multicast group, the same Endpoint ID cannot be associated to more endpoints at the same time.
+Endpoint IDs are not necessarily related to any protocol-relevant identifiers, such as IP addresses.

 * Multicaster: member of a multicast group that sends multicast CoAP messages intended for all members of the group.
 In a 1-to-N multicast group, only a single multicaster transmits data to the group; in an M-to-N multicast group (where M and N do not necessarily have the same value), M group members are multicasters.
+According to {{RFC7390}}, any possible proxy entity is supposed to know about the multicasters in the group and to not perform aggregation of response messages.
+Also, every multicaster expects and is able to handle multiple response messages associated to a given multicast request message that it has previously sent to the group.

 * Listener: member of a multicast group that receives multicast CoAP messages when listening to the multicast IP address associated to the multicast group.
-A listener may reply back, by sending a unicast response message to the multicaster which has sent the multicast message.
+A listener may reply back, by sending a response message to the multicaster which has sent the multicast message.

 * Pure listener: member of a multicast group that is configured as listener and never replies back to multicasters after receiving multicast messages.